daimaou92/install-arch-vmwarefusion-techpreview/README.md

 # What it is

-A semi-automated way of setting up ArchLinux in [VMware Fusion Public Tech Preview 21H1](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=FUS-PUBTP-2021H1)
+A semi-automated way of setting up ArchLinux in [VMware Fusion for Apple Silicon](https://www.vmware.com/in/products/fusion.html)

 # Steps